flutter/website/src/docs/release/breaking-changes/parent-data-widget-generic-type.md

 ## Description of change

-The generic type argument of ParentDataWidget has been changed from RenderObjectWidget to ParentData and a new debug property `debugTypicalAncestorWidget` has been added to ParentDataWidget.
+The generic type argument of ParentDataWidget has been changed from RenderObjectWidget to ParentData and a new debug property `debugTypicalAncestorWidgetClass` has been added to ParentDataWidget.
 The latter is used for error messages to give users a better idea of the context a given ParentDataWidget is supposed to be used in.

 ## Migration guide